LLM-Aided Joint Secrecy Precoding and Trajectory for RSMA-Based Heterogeneous UAV Networks

 \subsubsection{Impact of Different Numbers of UAVs}

 To evaluate the impact of UAV quantity on approach performance, we test the proposed method in a larger-scale scenario.
 Specifically, we consider an $800 \times 800$ $m^2$ square grid area, in which $100$ GTs are located.
-The episode length is changed to $N_{\mathcal{T}}=50$ time slots.
-The GT density follows a fat-tailed distribution, i.e., a majority of users cluster in a few hot spots places while a minority are sparsely scattered across the rest of the area \cite{1b42e592b985443e96700757887252bf}.
+The episode length is changed to $N_{\mathcal{T}}=20$ time slots.
+The GT density follows a fat-tailed distribution, i.e., a majority of users cluster in a few hot spots while a minority are sparsely scattered across the rest of the area \cite{1b42e592b985443e96700757887252bf}.
 The number of UAVs $N_{\mathcal{K}}$ is set to $[2, 4, 6, 8, 10]$.
-For each UAV $k$, its coverage range $C^r_k$ is randomly sampled from $[80,120]$ meters, and its service capacity $N^s_k$ is selected from $[10, 20]$, reflecting UAV heterogeneity.
+For each UAV $k$, its coverage range $C^r_k$ is randomly sampled from $[80,120]$ meters, and its service capacity $N^s_k$ is selected from $[5, 15]$, reflecting UAV heterogeneity.

-As can be seen from Fig. \ref{Fig:secrecy_in_different_seed_and_number_uav}, the secrecy rate increases with the number of deployed UAVs for all baselines.
-And because the number of GTs is fixed, the growth rate gradually diminishes as more UAVs are added.
-When the number of UAVs is small, the performance gain of the proposed approach is marginal compared to baseline methods.
-Specifically, when $N_{\mathcal{K}}=2$, the proposed approach underperforms slightly compared to baselines under certain seeds (e.g., $seed=30$ or $50$ ).
-However, when $N_{\mathcal{K}}=4$, the secrecy rate improves by approximately $8\sim10\%$ over ISAC-S2DC.
-When $N_{\mathcal{K}}=10$, the improvement reaches about $15\sim17\%$, demonstrating the effectiveness of the proposed method in achieving secure communication in HetUAVNs.
+As can be seen from Fig.~\ref{Fig:secrecy_in_different_seed_and_number_uav}, the secrecy rate increases with the number of deployed UAVs for all baselines.
+Since the number of GTs is fixed, the growth rate gradually diminishes as more UAVs are added.
+When the number of UAVs is small, the performance gain of the proposed approach is marginal compared to baselines.
+However, as the number of UAVs increases from $6$ to $8$, the secrecy performance improves by $2\% \sim 10 \%$ relative to the baseline SCA-S2DC, demonstrating the effectiveness of the proposed method in achieving secure communication in HetUAVNs.

-Fig. \ref{Fig:energy_consumption_in_different_seed_and_number_uav} compares the propulsion energy consumption of different approaches under varying numbers of UAVs.
-Unlike the secrecy rate shown in Fig. \ref{Fig:secrecy_in_different_seed_and_number_uav}, energy consumption increases almost linearly with the number of UAVs.
+Fig.~\ref{Fig:energy_consumption_in_different_seed_and_number_uav} compares the propulsion energy consumption of different approaches under varying numbers of UAVs.
+Unlike the secrecy rate shown in Fig.~\ref{Fig:secrecy_in_different_seed_and_number_uav}, energy consumption increases almost linearly with the number of UAVs.
 It can be observed that when the number of UAVs is small, our proposed approach consumes slightly more energy to meet heterogeneous coverage requirements.
 However, as the number of UAVs increases, other methods struggle to balance coverage and energy efficiency.
-When $N_{\mathcal{K}}=10$, our approach achieves $7\sim15\%$ lower energy consumption than ISAC-S2DC, demonstrating its energy-saving capability in HetUAVNs.
+When $N_{\mathcal{K}}=10$, our approach achieves $7\sim 16\%$ lower energy consumption than ISAC-S2DC, demonstrating its energy-saving capability in HetUAVNs.